Stuartlab-UCSC/hexmap-view/.docs/dev/pyCreateSubMap.rst

 Processing notes
 ----------------

-Write the values to the tsv files with 4 significant digits.
+Write the values to the tsv files with seven significant digits.